techiediaries/techiediaries/_posts/2020/angular-10/2020-09-04-github-actions-install-nodejs-angular-cli-deploy-github-pages.md

 The workflow is made up of a single job with two steps that simply print some messages on the shell of a Ubuntu runner.

-## Installing Node.JS and Angular CLI and Deploying to GitHub Pages
+## Step 2: Installing Node.JS and Angular CLI and Deploying to GitHub Pages

-Let's modify this to install Node.js and Angular CLI and then build our project and deploy it to the web.
+Let's modify the previous workflow to install Node.js and Angular CLI 10 and then build our project and deploy it to the web.

+{% raw %}
 ```yaml
 name: CI
 on: